awsmhacks/cmxdocs/docs/smb/smb-host-enum.md

 * Enumerate logged on users

+Logged-on users are not the same as sessions!

 |---------------+-------------+-------------+-------------+------------|
 | Multiple_Host | Requires DC | Requires LA | Requires DA | Opsec_safe |
 |---------------|-------------|-------------|-------------|------------|